masterpointio/masterpoint.io/content/updates/terraform-use-cases.md

 ### Git Repository Management

-If you're managing code repositories across GitHub, GitLab, or other git providers, you know how much of a headache it can be, especially if you're working with a [polyrepo](https://github.com/joelparkerhenderson/monorepo-vs-polyrepo?tab=readme-ov-file#what-is-polyrepo) setup.
+If you're managing code repositories across GitHub, GitLab, or other Git providers, you know how much of a headache it can be, especially if you're working with a [polyrepo](https://github.com/joelparkerhenderson/monorepo-vs-polyrepo?tab=readme-ov-file#what-is-polyrepo) setup.
 Managing branch protections and keeping access control consistent across all those repos?
 It's a real challenge.
 It should be no surprise that we again reach for IaC to help us maintain consistent and secure repository configurations.

 In many organizations, developers are tasked with setting up code repositories manually, leading to a patchwork of inconsistent configurations and security settings across projects.
 Without a standardized approach, each repository may have different branch protection rules, access controls, and other settings, making it difficult to ensure that best practices are being followed consistently.
 Rolling out new configuration turns into a project.
 Finally, lack of uniformity can lead to vulnerabilities and make it harder to manage repositories at scale.